ProUM: Projection-based Utility Mining on Sequence Data: Introduction

 Utility \cite{marshall2005principles} is an important concept in Economics.
-By taking the utility theory \cite{marshall2005principles} from Economics into account, it leads to the emergence of a new mining and computing framework named utility mining \cite{1gan2018survey,2gan2018survey}.
-Utility mining is in the cross-domain of information technology and Economics.
-In the past decade, utility mining has been extensively studied, such as high-utility itemset mining (HUIM) \cite{liu2005two,ahmed2009efficient,tseng2013efficient,liu2012mining}, high-utility sequential pattern mining (HUSPM) \cite{alkan2015crom,wang2016efficiently,yin2012uspan}, and high-utility episode mining (HUEM) \cite{wu2013mining}.
-It is successfully applied to discover utility-driven knowledge in the cross-domain of information technology and business.
-The identified patterns which can bring valuable profits for retailers or managers are more useful than those frequent-based patterns in business.
-HUIM addresses the itemset-based data to mine high-utility itemsets (HUIs) \cite{liu2005two,ahmed2009efficient,tseng2013efficient,liu2012mining}, and HUSPM deals with the sequence data to discover high-utility sequential patterns (HUSPs) \cite{alkan2015crom,wang2016efficiently,yin2012uspan}.
-In general, the \textit{utility} can be the user-specified subjective measure, e.g., satisfaction, profit, risk, and interest, etc. Up to now, utility mining \cite{1gan2018survey,2gan2018survey} has become an important branch of data science, which aims at utilizing the auxiliary information from data (e.g., itemsets, events, sequences).
-Different from the itemset-based data, the time-ordered sequence data is more commonly seen in real-world situations.
-To a certain extent, the itemset data is a special case of the sequence data.
+The emergence of a new mining anc omputing framework, called utility mining, can be realized by taking utility theory \cite{marshall2005principles} from economics into account \cite{2gan2018survey}.
+Utility mining is in the cross-domain of information technology and economics.
+In the past decade, utility mining has been extensively studied in areas like high-utility itemset mining (HUIM) \cite{ahmed2009efficient,liu2012mining,liu2005two,tseng2013efficient}, high-utility sequential pattern mining (HUSPM) \cite{alkan2015crom,wang2016efficiently,yin2012uspan}, and high-utility episode mining (HUEM) \cite{wu2013mining}.
+It has been successfully applied to discover utility-driven knowledge in the cross-domain of information technology and business.
+The identified patterns, which can bring valuable profits for retailers or managers, are more useful than those frequent-based patterns in business.
+HUIM addresses the itemset-based data to mine high-utility itemsets (HUIs), and HUSPM deals with the sequence data to discover high-utility sequential patterns (HUSPs).
+In general, the \textit{utility} can be a user-specified subjective measure, such as satisfaction, profit, risk, interest, and so on.
+Utility mining \cite{2gan2018survey} has become an important branch of data science, which is aimed at utilizing the auxiliary information from data (e.g., itemsets, events, and sequences).
+Time-ordered sequence data is more commonly seen in real-world situations, which is different from itemset-based data.
+To a certain extent, itemset data is a special case of sequence data.